NuttySalmon/connecting_flights/README.md

 ## Importing CSV
 Sample data `scaled_down.csv` can be found in the `resources` directory and can be imported through the console interface.

-`scaled_down.csv` is a scaled down version of `raw_data.csv` using the script`scale_down_csv.py` we created. `raw_data.csv` is not recommended to be imported since the data size is too big and with no price information avaliable.
+`scaled_down.csv` is a scaled down version of US Bureau of Transportation data `raw_data.csv`, procressed using the script `scale_down_csv.py` we created. `raw_data.csv` is not recommended to be imported since the data size is too big and with no price information avaliable.

 Sample quaries to try to get more than one flight in shortest-path: